joelhawksley/identity/_posts/2026-02-17-timeframe.md

 _**TL;DR:** Over the past decade, I've worked to build the perfect family dashboard system for our home, called [Timeframe](https://github.com/joelhawksley/timeframe).
 Combining calendar, weather, and smart home data, it's become an important part of our daily lives._

+_See [https://news.ycombinator.com/item?id=47113728](https://news.ycombinator.com/item?id=47113728) for a lively discussion of this post._

 ![Timeframe display in phone nook](/img/posts/2026-02-17-timeframe/nook-wide.jpg)

 When Caitlin and I got married a decade ago, we set an intention to have a healthy relationship with technology in our home.
 We kept our bedroom free of any screens, charging our devices elsewhere overnight.
 But we missed our calendar and weather apps.